-You may either vote "For" the nominee to the Board of Directors or you may abstain from voting for the nominee.
-For each of the other matters to be voted on, you may vote "For" or "Against" or abstain from voting.
+You may either vote "For" the nominees to the Board of Directors or you may "Withhold" your vote from any or all of the nominees.
+For each of the other matters to be voted on, you may vote "For" or "Against" or "Abstain" from voting.
 The procedures for voting are as follows: